ayushais/deep_3d_descriptor/README.md

 ```
 This will download the dataset used for training and testing.
 The data is the format
-NxCxHxC and is stored in hdf5 files.
+NxCxHxW and is stored in hdf5 files.
 The first channel corresponds to the depth value and the second
 channel corresponds to the LiDAR intensity value.
+For every example there is a label and all the examples corresponding
+to the same keypoint have same label.
+These labels are not used directly for training but only to identify examples
+belonging to same keypoint.

 ### Training the model